The History of Truman State University

 The presidents who have followed in Baldwin's footsteps have continued the tradition of focusing on a high-quality education.
-Today, Truman is known as a learning destination where intellectual and curious students come to pursue a well-rounded education—just like they did back in 1867.
+Today, Truman is known as a learning destination where intellectual students come to pursue a well-rounded education — just like they did back in 1867.

-This timeline shows the evolution of Truman State University from a training ground for teachers during its early years to a nationally recognized liberal arts and sciences institution that prepares students for success in whatever profession they pursue.
+The timeline shown below illustrates the evolution of Truman State University from a training ground for teachers during its early years to a nationally recognized liberal arts and sciences institution that prepares students for success in whatever profession they pursue.

-Today, Truman attracts high-ability students who are fueled by the desire to turn their intellectual and emotional connections into action, whether in a profession such as medicine or education, in an endeavor such as scientific research or business leadership, or through community and public service.
+Today, Truman attracts smart and curious students fueled by the desire to turn their intellectual and emotional connections into action, whether in a profession such as medicine or education, in an endeavor such as scientific research or business leadership, or through community and public service.